svanderburg/libnixxml/README.md

 $ nixxml-pp -f simple-xml test-ast.nix
 ```

-You can also pick different names for the root, attribute and list elements, if
+You can also pick different names for the root, attribute and list elements,
-desired:
+the attribute and type attribute names, if desired:

 ```bash
 $ nixxml-pp -f xml \